-Logic Pro transforms MIDI performances into music notation in real time as you play.
-The display of the notes is quantized separate from the MIDI events themselves, making it possible to produce perfectly readable notation for a performance that may be less than perfect.
+Logic Pro X transforms MIDI performances into music notation in real time as you play.
+The display of the notes is quantised separate from the MIDI events themselves, making it possible to produce perfectly readable notation for a performance that may be less than perfect.
 Imagine, for example, an eighth note figure that’s played with a lot of swing.
-With display quantize, you can notate as either eighth notes or eighth note triplets.
+With display quantise, you can notate as either eighth notes or eighth note triplets.
 In either case, though, the performance will sound the same.

-Logic Pro includes an abundance of options for notating guitar parts and chords.
-You can notate parts as guitar tablature, complete with specialized ornaments for notating bends, slides, and other guitar embellishments.
+Logic Pro X includes an abundance of options for notating guitar parts and chords.
+You can notate parts as guitar tablature, complete with specialised ornaments for notating bends, slides and other guitar embellishments.
 There’s also the option to input guitar chords with alphanumeric chord symbols or full-fledged Chord Grids.
-Choose from the Logic Studio Library that features over 4000 chord grids, or create your own.
+Choose from the Logic Studio Library that features over 4,000 chord grids or create your own.

 Autosave maintains a continuous backup of your work so that you don’t lose important changes if something goes wrong.
 If a project closes unexpectedly, you can choose between the autosaved and last manually saved version of the project.

-When you record, bounce, or export audio files with Logic Pro, tempo events are automatically included.
+When you record, bounce or export audio files with Logic Pro X, tempo events are automatically included.
 With Flex Time, this means audio imported from other Logic projects can automatically conform to the tempo of the current project, even if there are tempo changes.
-Project markers come along for the ride too, so the bounced stem you send to a friend can include a marker telling him where and what you’d like him to play.
+Project markers come along for the ride too, so the bounced stems you send to friends can include markers saying where and what you’d like them to play.

 Find up-to-date information about key topics as well as basic troubleshooting tips.